Kenneth Welsh: Personal life

-Welsh had recently married Lynne Mcilvride in a civil ceremony at his house near Toronto.
+Welsh married Lynne Mcilvride in March 2022.
+He had a son, musician Devon Welsh (b.
+1988), from his previous marriage.

-A follower of American spiritual teacher Adi Da, who primarily focused on prioritizing spiritual enlightenment, Welsh narrated Da's 2000 audiobook, "What, Where, When, How, Why, and Who to Remember to Be Happy".
+Welsh was baptized by Anglican priest Rev. RuthAnne Ward in his house in the last months of his life.
+He was also a follower of American spiritual teacher Adi Da, who primarily focused on prioritizing spiritual enlightenment, Welsh narrated Da's 2000 audiobook, "What, Where, When, How, Why, and Who to Remember to Be Happy".

+Death

 Welsh died on May 5, 2022, at the age of 80, from cancer.
-His son Devon, the lead singer of the now-defunct musical group Majical Cloudz, announced on Twitter: "My dad passed away on Thursday peacefully at home.
+His son Devon announced on Twitter: "My dad passed away on Thursday peacefully at home.
 I will always love him beyond words.
 He lived a wonderful life, he was the best father I could have asked for, and he touched so many lives.
 Please make a toast, watch a film/TV show he was in, celebrate a giant of acting."

+Upon his death, the official ACTRA Twitter account eulogized him saying "Ken was one of Canada’s all-time great performers, with hundreds of memorable roles spanning decades."

-His ashes were sprinkled in Lake Ontario following cremation.
+His ashes were scattered in Lake Ontario following cremation.